-The Dandelion and The Daffodil program is fun and upbeat!
+The Dandelion program is fun and upbeat!
 Children work independently to develop critical thinking skills and self confidence from completing work that they have chosen.

 Children experiment with objects that help them learn more about colors, shapes, textures, sounds, smells, and tastes.
 Learning materials consist of high quality Montessori materials, each with a distinct purpose for the child.